mauroservienti/NServiceBus.IntegrationTesting/README.md

 ## How to install

-Using a package manager add a nuget reference to [NServiceBus.IntegrationTesting](https://www.nuget.org/packages/NServiceBus.IntegrationTesting/).
+Using a package manager add a NuGet reference to [NServiceBus.IntegrationTesting](https://www.nuget.org/packages/NServiceBus.IntegrationTesting/).

 ## Background